24 people found this helpful

-Have you ever wondered how to make a string puppet, and assumed it’s too tricky to do with your kids?
-With a few toilet rolls tubes, some string and paint, any child can make a fun dancing puppet in just a couple of hours.
-Follow our easy tutorial to learn how to make a puppet with our easy tutorial that reveals the secrets behind simple puppet making.
+Have you ever wondered how to make a string puppet and assumed it’s too tricky to do with your kids?
+With a few toilet roll tubes, some string and paint, any child can make a fun homemade puppet in just a couple of hours.
+Follow our easy tutorial to learn how to make a puppet in a few simple steps.

 If our family arguments survey has told us anything, it’s that you’ll no doubt have a few empty toilet roll cores lying around your home.
 So, why not get creative with them?
-One great thing about making toilet roll puppets is that you’re showing your children how easy it is to recycle and reuse packaging: empty Cushelle toilet paper rolls create the bodies of these DIY puppets.
+One great thing about making toilet roll puppets is teaching your children how to recycle and reuse packaging, as empty Cushelle toilet paper rolls create the bodies of these DIY puppets.
 Gather together the materials listed below in our easy puppet-making tutorial.

 How to make a puppy puppet in 10 simple steps

-This cute spotty dog marionette tops our list of easy puppet-making ideas.
+This cute spotty dog marionette tops our list of easy toilet paper puppet-making ideas.
 Recycle your empty Cushelle toilet rolls and let your kids loose with a paintbrush to create their very own.

 Takes about 2 hours